HouraiTeahouse/backroll-rs/README.md

 rollback networking library.

 ## Development Status
-This is still a heavy WIP.
-At time of writing, this very much is a direct port of GGPO's code from C++ to Rust.
-The API is subject to signifgant change in the future.
+This is still in an untested alpha stage.
+At time of writing, the public facing API is largely stable, but a large portion of the functionality provided is still untested in real games.

 ## Differences with the C++ implementation